Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

 - The middle vertex:

-  is connected to one unselected vert with ``weight = 1``.
+  is connected to one unselected vertex with ``weight = 1``.
-  So the average weight is 1.0 in this case, thus the selected vert color has changed to red.
+  So the average weight is 1.0 in this case, thus the selected vertex color has changed to red.

-- The right vert:
+- The right vertex:

   is surrounded by three unselected vertices with average weight = :math:`(0 + 0 + 0) / 3 = 0.0`
-  So the average weight is 0, thus the selected vert color has not changed at all (it was already blue before blend was applied).
+  So the average weight is 0, thus the selected vertex color has not changed at all (it was already blue before blend was applied).

 .. figure:: /images/modeling-meshes-wp-tools-blend3.png